 Do you have a payment plan option?

 A $500 deposit is due upon program acceptance.
 The remaining balance is due at the first meeting.
-Special circumstances are reviewed on an individual basis.
+When requested, payment plant options are reviewed on an individual basis .

 How do I prepare for the program?

 The best way to prepare is to get on your mat and practice!
 As we say, “live it to give it.”

 Along with your acceptance letter, you will be e-mailed a reading list.
 While you have throughout the training to complete book readings, you may begin these as soon as you want.
 Some students wish to do this early, as a foundation for their training.
 Also, schedule the dates in your calendar, to ensure you are available for all intensive times.

 What is the difference/similarity between your 4-month 200 hour trainings and your weeklong Phases?